-- Your full identity (pseudonym if applicable) - Your understanding of the operation - Your role in the operation. - The essential details of your recollection of the force used. - Your honest held belief that resulted in any use of force.
+- Your full identity (pseudonym if applicable) - Your understanding of the operation - Your role in the operation - The essential details of your recollection of the force used, e.g. the nature of the force and what the subject was doing at the time - Your honest held belief that resulted in any use of force, if applicable or relevant.

-Stage 4 - Detailed Account
+Stage 4 - Detailed account

-These statements are normally provided at least 48 hours after the Stage 3.
-The account is a full recollection and should include any reference to Body Worn Video (BWV), incident logs, original notes, command logs, etc.
+These statements are normally provided at least 48 hours after the Stage 3.The account is a full recollection and should include any reference to body-worn video (BWV), incident logs, original notes, command logs etc.